pmelchior/usrp-sciprog/SETUP-INSTALLATION.md

     xcode-select --install

 2. Install Anaconda for Mac with Python 3.6.
-Download and open this to install:
+Download the following installer, then double-click to open it and follow instructions to install:

     https://repo.anaconda.com/archive/Anaconda3-5.2.0-MacOSX-x86_64.pkg